Thermal energy storage: Miscibility gap alloy technology

 Miscibility gap alloys rely on the phase change of a metallic material (see: latent heat) to store thermal energy.

 Rather than pumping the liquid metal between tanks as in a molten-salt system, the metal is encapsulated in another metallic material that it cannot alloy with (immiscible).
 Depending on the two materials selected (the phase changing material and the encapsulating material) storage densities can be between 0.2 and 2 MJ/L.

 A working fluid, typically water or steam, is used to transfer the heat into and out of the system.
 Thermal conductivity of miscibility gap alloys is often higher (up to 400 W/(m⋅K)) than competing technologies which means quicker "charge" and "discharge" of the thermal storage is possible.
 The technology has not yet been implemented on a large scale.

+However, The miscibility Gap Alloy technology is being primarily implemented in Australia, this is where it was developed by the University of Newcastle researchers and is being brought to the market by the company MGA thermal.
+Applications of this are slowly popping up around other parts of the world such as a planned demonstration plant in Europe with a Swiss commercial partner to store renewable energy and provide clean power.